• Skip to primary navigation

 Serving suggestions

-• Serve the slices on top of mashed cauliflower, as shown in the photos on this page.
+• Serve the jowl slices on mashed cauliflower, as shown in the photos on this page.

-• Cube the cooked jowl and add it to pan-fried or roasted vegetables such as Brussels sprouts or green beans.
+• Cube the cooked jowl and add it to pan-fried or roasted vegetables such as roasted Brussels sprouts or sauteed green beans.

-• Serve thin slices of browned jowl with eggs for breakfast instead of bacon.
+• Serve thin slices with eggs for breakfast instead of bacon.

 Storing leftovers

 You can keep the leftovers in the fridge, in an airtight container, for up to four days.
-Reheat them in the microwave at half power.
-Place a paper towel on top to prevent splatters.
+Reheat them in the microwave at 50% power, placing a paper towel on top to prevent splatters.

-I actually like to eat the leftovers cold, straight out of the fridge.
-They're so creamy and flavorful when eaten this way.
+I sometimes like to eat the leftovers cold, straight out of the fridge.
+They're creamy and flavorful when eaten this way.

-Pork jowl served on top of mashed cauliflower.
+Pork jowl is served on a bed of mashed cauliflower.

 Crispy Pork Jowl

-Pork jowl or hog jowl is a delightfully fatty cut, best enjoyed in small quantities.
+Pork jowl is a delightfully fatty cut, best enjoyed in small quantities.
+Start by braising it to soften any connective tissue, then brown it to crispy perfection.

 Course: Main Course